f4exb/sdrangel/sdrgui/channel/readme.md

 Click this button to close the window and removes the channel from the device set.

-<h3>A.9: Top size grip</h3>

-You can drag this gray square to resize the window

 <h2>B: Bottom bar</h2>

 ![Channel window](../../doc/img/ChannelWindow_bottom.png)